Eschatologue/CM_wiki/docs/character-creation/ability-scores/dexterity.md

 Dexterity is an ability score and a key ability of Rogues, Rangers, Monks, and other wielders of *finesse* weapons.

-Dexterity affects your Acrobatics, Sleight of Hand, and Stealth skills, as well as your attack rolls for ranged weapons and *finesse* weapons.
+Dexterity affects your Acrobatics, Sleight of Hand, and Stealth skills, as well as your :d20-attack: **Attack Rolls** for ranged weapons and *finesse* weapons.
 It also affects your Initiative and Armour Class.

 ## Dexterity Checks